West View of Cast Iron Bridge... (rectangular) – bridge 29

 Attributed to John Carr and Sons, North Shields

-We know that transfer plates used at Seaham Pottery turn up at North Shields, c1850.
+This is a later imprint from the Seaham transfer plate after re-engraving.
+We know that transfer plates used at Seaham Pottery turned up at North Shields, c1850.
 John Hedley Walker, the owner of the Seaham Pottery, moved his operations to Carr's Hill Pottery near Gateshead in 1849.
 'Carr's Hill' refers to a village, and not to the North Shields potter.
 However, this does provide a plausible explanation for why the copper plates might have migrated northwards to Tyneside.

-This jug, in the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection is, in their catalogue, tentatively attributed to Maling.
-However, the Newcastle High Level Bridge transfer is one I have attributed to Thomas Fell.
-I don't have a good enough image to be sure it is from the same copper plate as the jugs above.
+This jug, in the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection is, in their catalogue, attributed to Maling.

 Unidentified Tyneside pottery